 Spigen Glas.tR EZ Fit

 Spigen is known for exceptional cases and covers, and their take on the tempered glass screen protector is worth considering.
-As the name suggests, the Glas.tR EZ Fit is effortless to install as the screen protector comes attached on an application tray.
+As the name suggests, the Glas.tR EZ Fit is effortless to install as the screen protector comes attached to an application tray.
 You simply place the frame over your iPhone X, peel the release tab, and let the adhesive do the rest.
 It’s as foolproof as it gets.
 The tempered glass itself is rated 9H hardness and designed to be case-friendly, though we’d suggest pairing it with one of Spigen’s own.
 With a layer of oleophobic screen coating and an extra protector in the box, the Glas.tR EZ Fit should last you a while.

 UAG Glass Privacy Tint